 - Youth depression rates have risen from 5.9% to 8.2% since 2012.
 Depression symptoms can impact performance in school and interfere with personal relationships.

 - Most Americans lack access to adequate mental health treatment.
 For example, 56% of American adults with mental illness did not receive care last year.

 - Many factors contribute to developing a mental health condition, including life experiences (such as trauma or a history of abuse), biological factors, and family history of mental illness.

 - Depression is the leading cause of disability worldwide.

 I owe a lot of my personal growth to speaking about my issues.
 I found out that many of my friends were actively going to therapy or had in the past.
-This validation was the push I needed to seek professional help, and I’m grateful that I did.
+This validation was the push I needed to seek professional help, and I’m grateful I did.
 The path to happiness will never be easy, which helped my growth.
-Many young adults with so much life ahead of them don’t get the opportunity to get better.
+Many young adults with so much life ahead of them don’t get the opportunity to improve.

 Former Miss USA Cheslie Kryst Dies at 30.
 Ms. Kryst, a correspondent for the television show “Extra,” was found dead on Sunday in New York.

 I advocate mental health and the importance of mental health awareness.
 However, things have become more complex with social media, remote work, and increased use in the digital world.

 We all have that voice in our heads, and it’s not always positive.
 Everyone has a story, and no one is perfect.

 We all have that voice, and it’s not always positive.
 Everyone has a story, and no one is perfect.
 Have you ever had a conversation with your parents or grandparents, and they didn’t understand?